nicjohnston/Raspberry_Pi_Opencv_Enhanced_Camera_Library/README.md

 This is a work in progress, and is currently not functioning properly.

-Recv.cpp and Send.cpp can be ignored as they only apply to streaming the recieved OpenCV frames over a network using TCP.
+Recv.cpp and Send.cpp can be ignored because they only apply to streaming the recieved OpenCV frames over a network using TCP.